-As we're having this "heart-brain" and it's direct connection to the "gut" as well as the mind, we can understand that Venus' theme goes much deeper than the physical world - the values we set are also talking about ourselves and how we actually think of ourselves, how we define ourselves and what we belief of ourselves as possible....
+As we're having this "heart-brain" and it's in direct connection to the "gut" as well as the brain/mind, we can understand that Venus' theme goes much deeper than the physical world - self value, self love and how we define ourselves in this perspective ....

 Greek Mythology: Aphrodite was born from the sea and titled the Goddess of Love.
-She seeded passion and desire into the hearts and was so about marriage and adultery.
-She was also a jealous type - she couldn't stand anyone else to be more beautiful.
+She seeded passion and desire into the hearts and was also about marriage and adultery.
+She was a jealous type at times...

 Venus axis: (31.12.2020)

 Southnode: 21°50' Scorpio

 Perihelion: 16°54' Cancer